Fly Selections for the Highlands & Islands

 Fishing a two fly (Hebridean Cast), or three fly team is first choice for many.
 However it is wise to include some 'Flies for Rising Trout and 'Flies for when Trout are not Rising' as well.
 Small flies are often the best bet for Salmon some suitable tyings are suggested.

 Hebridean Spiders #14 - 14 Flies for £5.50

 These are useful to try whether fish are rising or not!
 Put something heavy on the point (GB Hares Ear) and put two spiders on droppers, leave 18" between the flies.
-This is an effective cast if you want to fish deep, a useful tactic at anytime of the year and often a good bet for picking up larger fish.
+This is an effective cast if you want to fish atdifferent depths, a useful tactic at anytime of the year and often a good bet for picking up larger fish.

 Also useful for fishing higher in the water.
 Use a Spiny Norman or Deer Caddis on the bob, with Spiders on the point and dropper, leave 2 to 3 feet between the flies.
 The ginked bob fly acts as a strike indicator.

 Wee Peter, Coch y Bondhu, Black Spider, Donegal Blue, Black & Peacock, Gold Ribbed Hares Ear and Silver March Brown.

 14 flies #14 for £5.50 -